-1. The Auction House organizes invitation-only auctions which may only be attended by members of the Bidders’ Club (“BC Members”).
+1. The Auction House conducts auctions at the request of the owners of the auctioned items, which can be attended by members of the Bidders’ Club (“BC Members”).
 The Auction House is itself a BC Member.
 Private individuals or a legal entities may become a member of the Bidder's Club even on the day of the auction itself provided that they comply with the membership conditions set out in point 2.

 2. The Auction House will register private individuals or legal entities who seek membership as BC Members if they show that they are older than 18 years and enjoy full capacity or, as the case may be, are a legal entity established in the Czech Republic and represented, for the purposes of BC membership, by their statutory representative.
 As a part of the registration procedure, the Auction House may demand presentation of a valid ID card or passport and, in the case of legal entities, a current extract from the Commercial Register.

 3. The decision on whether to register a prospective member in the Bidders’ Club is at the discretion of the Auction House.
 There is no legal claim for membership in the Bidders’ Club.